akhikhl/unpuzzle/README.md

 **downloadEclipse** task downloads eclipse distribution from the official site, then unpacks it to the buildDir folder.

-By default Unpuzzle downloads eclipse kepler SR1, with delta-pack and eclipse-SDK.
+By default Unpuzzle downloads eclipse kepler SR1, delta-pack and eclipse-SDK.
 You can fine-tune, which version of eclipse is downloaded and with which add-ons by providing your own [configuration](#gradle-plugin-extension).

-If download finishes with success, Unpuzzle "remembers" it by creating marker file "$buildDir/eclipseDownloaded".
-If downloadEclipse task is invoked again later, it will first check whether marker file exists.
-If it does, the download is skipped.
+Before downloading a distribution package this task compares file size to the one returned by HTTP HEAD request.
+If file size did not change, no download is performed.

-**Hint**: you can force re-download of eclipse distribution by simply deleting marker file (or the complete buildDir).
+**Hint**: you can force re-download of eclipse distribution by simply deleting *.zip and *.tar.gz files in the buildDir.

 ### installEclipse